sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(getWordRange(/taco/)).toBe(11) -->

-Adding a short comment in front of each code paragraph is a often a good idea:
+Adding a short comment before each code paragraph is often a good idea:

 <!--
 let window = {